 10 Best Stops on a Portland to San Francisco Road Trip

-This road trip to California from Oregon on the scenic Pacific Coast Highway route features numerous highly sought-out attractions and activities that you and the family don’t want to miss out on.
+This Pacific Northwest road trip to California from Oregon on the scenic Pacific Coast Highway route features numerous highly sought-out attractions and activities that you and the family don’t want to miss out on.
 But, of course, there are more than a few tremendous picture-taking opportunities to snap a memory to remember the road trip, too!

 Make sure to pack hiking shoes to explore the great outdoors, traverse among towering ancient redwood trees, and trek along the beach shore among lofty sea stacks.
 Refreshing your mindset among these natural wonders and adventuring the quaint historic coastal towns can be just what the family needs.